snev68/contributor-book/en/metadata.md

 Currently, there are two pieces of metadata tracked on each value:

-## Origin
+## Anchor

-Origin represents the location that the value came from originally.
+Anchor represents the location that the value came from originally.
 If the value was loaded from a file, it will be the filename.
 If it was loaded from a Url, it will be the url, and so on.

-To save on space, and to keep metadata Copy-able, the origin is stored as a UUID.
-This identifer points to a lookup table where the UUID can be translated into the full origin.

 ## Span